 Welcome to the web site!
 Take a look around and check out our links.

 Jim and Sue Wiygul Martin worked together in the field of Blind Rehabilitation for several decades.
 We met in graduate school, where we were both working on obtaining a Master’s Degree in Blind Rehabilitation.
-We were married in 1985 and have worked together for various State, private and now Federal rehabilitation agencies since that time.
+We were married in 1985 and have worked together for various State, private, Federal blind rehabilitation agencies since that time.

 A Career in Vision Rehabilitation